comychitz/knowledge/system_design/cloud_computing/README.md

     * platform services
     * development and operations services
 * aws regions
-    * availibility zone within regions
+    * availability zone within regions
     * can use for replication/redundancy
     * each region is made up of two or more availability zones
     * edge locations